Gorcenski/women-streets-berlin/data/README.md

-## Obtaining Source Data
+## Obtaining Source Geo Data

 The source data for this project uses OpenStreetMap and its associated tools.
-Because the source data are very large, this README is provided to allow the user to obtain the data themselves and execute the pipeline locally.
+Because the source data are large, this README is provided to allow the user to obtain the data themselves and execute the pipeline locally, or to adapt the process for your own city, if desired.

 The data acquisition process is as follows: